Breno-do-val/design-patterns-java/out/production/design-patterns-java/behavioral/command/README.md

 ## Solution provided
 There should be a class for initiating requests where it triggers the Command.

-The Command interface declares methods for executing and un-executing the Command.
+The Command interface declares just a single method for executing the Command.

 Concrete Command implement various kinds of requests.
 It is not supposed to perform the work but instead pass the call \
 to one of the business logic objects.